Rehabilitation can help you recover more completely and more quickly following an accident

-Personal injury claims are about money.
+Personal injury compensation claims are about money.

-The purpose of the process is to put you, the injured person, back in the same position you would have been in if the accident had not happened – as far as that is possible through money alone.
+The purpose of the process is to put you, the injured person, back in the same position you would have been in if the accident had not happened.

 We know from research that, in many cases, rehabilitation can help injured people recover more quickly, improve their quality of life and get them back to work more quickly.